My 7 heroes of visual communication

 SOLO, a newsletter to help solopreneurs stand out

 Are you looking to share your big ideas through visual thinking?
 The founder of the solopreneur movement helps you become a magnet for clients and opportunities through visual authority, personal branding, and frameworks.
-Delivered to your inbox every Tuesday morning. --- Coming soon: the Solo Business Canvas!
+Delivered to your inbox every Tuesday morning.
+Just announced: the Solo Business Canvas!

 Read more from SOLO, a newsletter to help solopreneurs stand out